Validation HelpersFurther information on pre-defined helpers to validate data for model attributes

 22 | end |

 Add validation declaration to model class.
 Although we have written the validation function, we still need to tell Rails to run it when validating an object.
-To do this, we need to add a validate
+To do this, we need to add a validate declaration for the custom method, like so:

 1 | # == Schema Information |